City Unscripted

 Sé de Lisboa: The Cathedral That Would Not Fall

-Sé de Lisboa looks like a fortress because it was meant to defend after the Reconquest.
-It survived the 1755 earthquake that flattened downtown.
+Fortress walls rose here first, meant to defend after the Reconquest.
+It survived the 1755 earthquake that flattened downtown while neighbors crumbled into dust and memory.

 Kickstart your trip to Lisbon